-On 19 September 1919, Mrs Machin, honorary treasurer and Reverend H Kitley of the Church of England, Parish of Wingham, advertised for the public to contribute to the honour roll to be erected at the Gateway at St Matthews Church.
-A month later, the Parochial Council and Women's Guild of the Church of England decided to establish a lych gate with attached honour rolls for the whole parish.
-The four slabs of marble to be set into the walls with inscribed names.
+On 19 September 1919, Mrs Machin, honorary treasurer and Reverend H. Kitley of the Church of England, Parish of Wingham, advertised for the public to contribute to the honour roll to be erected at the gateway of the church.
+A month later, the Parochial Council and Women's Guild of the Church of England decided to establish a lych gate with attached marble rolls for the whole parish.
 The design and plans for the whole construction to be worked out by James Chambers of Killabah sawmills.
 The cost of the work to be met by donations.

 Church of England

 |Private||A||Betts||World War 1||1061||AIF||3rd Division Train||view|